Opeezy/lidar-test/README.md

-# lidar-test
+# lidar-utils
-Repo for testing the ld19
+Utils library for lidar-arduino